deepnanda30/EmployeeManager/README.md

 A virtual environment is setup  using "virtualenv" command.

-After setting up the project, run the server by  changing the directory to Employee\employee_backend\src and then run the command - " python manage.py runserver"
+After setting up the project, run the server by  changing the directory to Employee\employee_backend\src and then run the command -
+"python manage.py runserver"
-Also run the command -" npm run dev " to get react  integrated and reflect the changes in the frontend. sqllite3 database is used for the concerned operations.
+Also run the command -" npm run dev " to get react  integrated and reflect the changes in the frontend. sqlite database is used for the concerned operations.

 ![](screenshots/Login.png)
 ![](screenshots/Manage-1.png)